 Family and Community

 I have been married to my wife Eddieka since 1989.
 We have six children, two of whom have passed away, our baby daughter Jenna in 1993 and our son Hunter, who died in a four-wheeler accident in 2012.
 He was 13 years old.
 Losing these precious children has been a tremendous heartbreak for us.
 We do believe that our family is eternal and that we will one day be reunited with them again.

 We have three daughters who are married to wonderful men.
 Currently, two of our daughters, IlaMarie Palmer and Julianne Hammon, are living in Lewiston with their spouses, Chase Palmer and Braeden Hammon.
-Our other daughter, Andriana McRae, and her husband Alex are living in Meridian, ID.
+Our other daughter, Andriana McRae, and her husband Alex are living in Kuna, ID.
 Our other son Trevor keeps us young.
-He is 17 years old and such a blessing to us!
-We also have five grandchildren, with two more on the way.
-We are so excited to be grandparents!
+He is 19 years old and currently serving a two year mission for our church in the Texas, San Antonio Mission.
+We also have eight grandchildren.
+We love being grandparents!
 We feel extremely blessed to have the family that we do and the opportunity to live in this beautiful valley.